kumarprince06/myntra_clone/README.md

 - [Contact](#contact)

 ## Description
 This project is a clone of the Myntra e-commerce website, focusing on replicating its design and layout using HTML for structure and CSS for styling.
-It includes pages such as the homepage, product listing pages, product details pages, and a responsive design for optimal viewing on different devices.
+It includes pages such as the homepage only and a responsive design for optimal viewing on different devices.

 ## Installation
 1. Clone this repository to your local machine: